leafcloudhq/documentation-rtd/docs/data-science/using-a-gpu.md

 ## Start an Instance

 We are going to create an Ubuntu 20.04 based Virtual Machine instance.
-You can start an instance either using the OpenStack CLI, or using the Horizon web interface.
+You can start an instance either using the [*OpenStack CLI*](https://docs.leaf.cloud/en/latest/Getting-Started/Using-Openstack-CLI/), or using the Horizon web interface.

 On the CLI:
 ```shell